-Zinc alloy is a mixture of zinc and other metals like aluminum and others.
-Bronze is the most common alloy in zinc.
+Zinc alloy is a metal alloy composed of zinc and additional metals such as aluminum and others.
+Bronze is the most common zinc alloy.

-The flammability of the zinc alloy depends on the type of metal used in the alloy.
-For instance, zinc-aluminum dust can become highly explosive.
+The flammability of a zinc alloy is determined by the metal utilized in the alloy.
+Zinc-aluminum dust, for example, can become quite explosive.

 - Zinc Oxide.

-Zinc oxide is another compound of zinc.
-Many industries use it as pigments in watercolors, paints plastics, cosmetics, printing ink, and even wallpapers.
+Zinc oxide is another zinc compound.
+It is used as a pigment in many industries, including watercolors, paintings, plastics, cosmetics, printing ink, and even wallpapers.

 Why Is Zinc Dust So Explosive?

-As for zinc, its explosion can be a bit overboard compared to flour.
-Because normally, zinc is a reducing agent that reacts violently with a strong oxidizer and it produces hydrogen gas with acids and bases.
+Zinc is another material that can be prone to explosive reactions under certain conditions.
+Normally, zinc is a reducing agent that reacts violently with strong oxidizers, and it can produce hydrogen gas when it comes into contact with acids or bases.

-In a nutshell, zinc is flammable and should be handled with extra care.
-We believe this article will answer all the questions you might have about zinc and its flammability.
+Zinc is combustible and should be handled with extreme caution.
+We trust that this page will address all of your queries about zinc and its flammability.

-However, if you’re curious about the safety precautions to observe while handling zinc, study the tips below:
+However, if you’re curious about the safety precautions to take when handling zinc, read on:

-- Ensure you don’t breathe in zinc fumes or expose your eyes to it for a long time.
+- Make sure you don’t inhale zinc fumes or expose your eyes to it for an extended period of time.

 - Zinc should not be applied to the skin.